fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 First of all, I'll explain a little bit about what are build systems and what are they useful for, with small historical reference to GNU `make` as an example, then I walk you through the main features of Gradle, and in the end we will fixate our knowledge on the concrete examples of the Gradle plugins that you can use for Android development.

+This is not a promotional article, neither it's a comprehensive analysis of the Gradle features.
+I will point out to some things which I find important and underrated, and describe them with some pros and contras that I see.

 To read this article, you need to know any programming language, but familiarity with Java and Android development will help, since I will use a lot of terms related to it.

 ## What is a build system